michclleg/project-michclleg/README.md

 DistributedPiCalculator.pdf: Project Documentation

 Prerequisites:
-A FABRIC account with an active project
+- A FABRIC account with an active project
-SSH credentials configured for FABRIC coordinator.c and worker.c in the working directory Update project_id in the notebook before running
+- SSH credentials configured for FABRIC
+- coordinator.c and worker.c in the working directory
+- Update project_id in the notebook before running

+Run the project end-to-end using Notebook.ipynb.
+The coordinator prints a progress table as workers return, then writes the final value to pi_<digits>.txt.
+By default the coordinator enforces a hard limit of 10,000,000 digits.
+To raise it, patch the constant in coordinator.c and recompile as shown in cell 10 of the notebook.

+Link to video demo: https://youtu.be/AfcKvwYpENk